CZ-NIC/knot/doc/reference.rst

 - ``info`` – Informational message.
 - ``debug`` – Debug or detailed message.

-In the case of missing log section, ``warning`` or more serious messages will be logged to both standard error output and syslog.
+In the case of a missing log section, ``warning`` or more serious messages will be logged to both standard error output and syslog.
 The ``info`` and ``notice`` messages will be logged to standard output.